pmalik8/IntroToBlazorWorkshop/docs/03-using-components.md

 * The `currentCount` is incremented.
 * The component is rendered again.

-The runtime compares the new content to the previous content and only applies the changed content to the Document Object Model (DOM).
+The runtime compares the new content to the previous content and only applies the changed content to the DOM.

 ## Using the Counter component

 To use a component in markup, add an element that matches the name of the component class.

-1. Add a `Counter` component to the home page of the app by adding a `<Counter />` tag:
+1. Add a `Counter` component to the home page of the app by adding a `<Counter />` tag to *Pages/Index.razor*:

     ```
     @page "/"